misunders2d/personal_clone/README.md

 # personal_clone

 `personal_clone` is an agentic system designed to act as a "second brain," remembering and accumulating your experiences, memories, and interaction details.
-It leverages Google Cloud Storage (GCS) for durable storage and Vertex AI Search (Discovery Engine) for powerful retrieval-augmented generation (RAG) capabilities.
+It leverages Google Drive for durable storage and Pinecone for powerful retrieval-augmented generation (RAG) capabilities.

 ## Core Functionality